ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A chance of snow.
 Cloudy.
-High near 34, with temperatures falling to around 30 in the afternoon.
-North northeast wind around
+High near 32, with temperatures falling to around 30 in the afternoon.
+Northeast wind around 3 mph.
-         5 mph.
-Chance of precipitation is 50%.
+         Chance of precipitation is 30%.
 New snow accumulation of less than half an inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of snow before 8pm, then snow and a slight chance of freezing rain between 8pm and midnight, then snow likely and
+         <h3>Tonight</h3>A chance of snow before 9pm, then snow and freezing drizzle likely between 9pm and 2am.
+Cloudy, with a low around 23.
+North
-         a slight chance of freezing drizzle between midnight and 2am.
-Cloudy.
-Low around 22, with temperatures rising to around 24 overnight.
-North northwest wind 1 to 8 mph.
-Chance of precipitation is 90%.
+         northwest wind 2 to 7 mph.
+Chance of precipitation is 80%.
 New snow accumulation of 1 to 2 inches possible.
 Little or no ice accumulation expected.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>Mostly sunny.
-High near 33, with temperatures falling to around 30 in the afternoon.
-West northwest wind 2 to 7 mph.<br></div>
+High near 32, with temperatures falling to around 29 in the afternoon.
+Northwest wind 1 to 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">